olwend/CV/Olwen.md

 #### UNDERSTANDING OF LARGE ENTERPRISE IT SYSTEMS
 I have wide experience in integrated corporate domains, having worked for 5 blue chip clients over the last 5 years.
-I diagram, seek to understand user flows, implement tests and analyse inputs and outputs to learn new environments.

-#### MOST RECENT INDUSTRY PROJECTS

 I managed the last phase test activities for a UI migration to a new platform for [Experian e-ConsumerView](http://www.experian.co.uk/consumer-information/econsumerview.html)
 The actual site is restricted to subscribing finance clients.